It refers to a blood clot that forms in the atrium.

 Paroxysmal atrial fibrillation:

-It’s when your heart goes in and out of the normal rhythm for less than a week.
-You may feel that this happens for a few minutes or for several days.
+When your heart goes in and out of the normal rhythm for less than a week, you may feel this happens for a few minutes or several days.
 You may not need treatment with this type of atrial fibrillation, but you should see a doctor.

-If the heart is not used to all this different activity, it can go into atrial fibrillation.
+If the heart is not used to all these activities, it can go into atrial fibrillation.
 It also happens sometimes when you are under extreme stress.

 Persistent atrial fibrillation:

-Generally it lasts longer.
+Generally, it lasts longer.
 Doctors can use medications to treat this type of atrial fibrillation.
-If that does not work, they could use a low-voltage current to restore the rhythm of their heart to normal.
+If that does not work, they could use a low-voltage current to restore their heart rhythm to normal.

 Permanent (chronic) atrial fibrillation: